 And it’s such a lovely image, and so noteworthy when it actually happens, that it’s kind of easy to ignore the glaring problem with this fantasy.

 Namely, that it isn’t how things have actually worked, historically.

 When examining the long pedigree of publication, it’s easy to observe that, for every famous writer who started from nothing, there are at least ten famous writers who already were wealthy.
 These are often the scions of some distinguished family, living off their inheritance and, in a startling number of cases, given to bouts of wild hedonism.

 And it makes sense.
 For most of history, the only people who had the necessary idle time to sit down and write a book were the extraordinarily endowed (I mean in the literal sense, not in the way you were thinking of).
 The literary landscape of history is ruled over by the educated, the landed, the trust fund babies who grew up to become great thinkers and philosophers, simply because they weren’t constantly worrying about how to stay out of debtors’ prison.

 And I’m not convinced that the trend has been bucked, now or ever.
 In the publishing world, as in the rest of the world, money still talks.
 And the question I’ve been wrestling with is “should it”?

 Because the ones that start with nothing should certainly not be barred from entering the space.
-The last thing we need is a kind of aristocracy enforcing a dress code to the world of publication.
+The last thing we need is a kind of aristocracy enforcing a dress code on the world of publication.